How to Become a Power Plant Operators in Maryland

 Obtain Maryland licensure or certification

 Maryland may require specific licensing or professional certification for power plant operatorss.
-Requirements vary by state — contact the Maryland Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Maryland Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Maryland

-Maryland employs 310 power plant operators.
+Maryland employs 330 power plant operators.
+The highest concentrations are in Baltimore-Columbia-Towson.

 Power Plant Operators salary range in Maryland